 STRENGTH TRAINING FOR MOTORSPORTS

 Have you ever experienced arm pump during a race?
-Or struggled to flip your machine back over after a wreck?
+Or, struggled to flip your machine back over after a wreck?
 Maybe your legs have hurt from repeated sitting and standing on your machine, or you’ve experienced “pumping” on your machine.
-Have you ever felt low back pain from hovering?
+Have you ever felt lower back pain from hovering?
 Don’t limit your potential for greatness by believing that spending six hours a day on a bicycle will make you race-ready.
 Here are some common areas of the body that professionals like GNCC’s ATV XC1 Pro Adam McGill and GNCC’s 4×4 Pro Landon Wolfe say strength training has significantly helped, specifically for powersport athletes.
 Additionally, I’ve included some exercises that focus on improving strength in those areas.

-LET’S START WITH LOWER BODY
+LET’S START WITH THE LOWER BODY

-The demands of pushing, pulling, steering, and stabilizing are incredibly important, all of which originate from your grip on the handlebars.
+The demands of pushing, pulling, steering and stabilizing are incredibly important, all of which originate from your grip on the handlebars.
 Additionally, experiencing arm pump can negatively impact even the most skilled rider and take a toll on one’s confidence.

-Best Exercises: Power snatch, power clean, bench press and variations, pull-ups, pushups and variations, row and row variations, and literally any exercise that requires a grip on a barbell or dumbbell (external resistance).
+Best exercises: Power snatch, power clean, bench press and variations, pull-ups, push-ups and variations, row and row variations, and literally any exercise that requires a grip on a barbell or dumbbell (external resistance).